eic-future/eic-future.github.io/index.md

 # About FUTURE

-FUTURE is an EIC Transition 2023 project funded by the European Innovation Council under the European Union's Horizon Europe Framework Programme for Research and Innovation programme (grant agreement No 101136471).
+FUTURE is an EIC Transition 2023 project funded by the European Innovation Council under the European Union's Horizon Europe Framework Programme for Research and Innovation (grant agreement No 101136471).

 <img src="assets/img/eic-logo.jpg" alt="EIC" width="30%" height="auto">